aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-add-image-markers-charts/_index.md

 ```

 ## Implementation Guide
-Now, let's break down the process of adding image markers to your chart series.
+Below is a step‑by‑step walkthrough of adding image markers to a chart.
+Each code block is accompanied by an explanation so you understand **why** each line matters.

-### Create a New Presentation with a Chart
+### Step 1: Create a New Presentation with a Chart
-Firstly, we need a slide where we can add our chart:
+We add a line chart with default markers to the first slide.

 ```java
 import com.aspose.slides.*;